vtopc/intro-to-go/concurrency/README.md

 1. Don't make huge buffered channels.
-Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to feet all results there(you would either make it too small and block on writing, or make it to big and use redundant memory).
+Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to feet all results there(you would either make it too small and block on writing, or make it too big and use redundant memory).

 1. Channel consumer should write values into DB/cache/file/socket/map/slice/other data structures.